livisupajares/miRNAs-mosquitoes/README.md

 # miRNAs and their targets in Mosquitoes during DENV-2 infection: Data Wrangling & Analysis Pipeline

-This repository contains code that supports a data pipeline for a research project investigating the target prediction of miRNAs up-regulated during DENV-2 infection in *Aedes aegypti* and *Aedes albopictus* species of vector mosquitoes.
+This repository contains code that supports a data pipeline for a research project investigating the target prediction of miRNAs up-regulated during DENV-2 infection in *Aedes aegypti* (aae) and *Aedes albopictus* (aal) species of vector mosquitoes.

 > This is not a standalone software package — it's a collection of analysis scripts developed during the course of research.